jonasced/dotfiles/README.md

 #### Bufferline
 The plugin that controls the buffers visible at the top of the window when you've jumped between files!
 Commands are available as :Bufferline...
 :help bufferline

-#### Jumps
-Jumps in neovim!
-Use CTRL-] to jump, CTRL-O for older and CTRL-I for newer in jump list.
-See jump list with :ju

 #### Line wrapping
 Remember, if you want to wrap lines use `:set wrap`, reset with `:set nowrap`